Mulayam Singh Yadav: Remarks on the Women’s Reservation Bill

 In March 2010, during a debate on the Women’s Reservation Bill, which proposed 33% reservation for women in legislative bodies, Yadav opposed the measure and stated that “if the bill is passed it will fill Parliament with the kind of women who invite catcalls and whistles”.
-The remarks were criticized by leaders across several parties and described as sexist in media reports and by some of his own party colleagues.
+The remarks were criticised by leaders across several parties and described as sexist in media reports and by some of his own party colleagues.
 Following the comments, Samajwadi Party leaders Amar Singh and Jaya Prada urged the National Commission for Women to take action.

 Personal life and death

 Yadav was married twice.
 His first wife, Malti Devi, was in a vegetative state from 1974 until her death in May 2003 following complications while giving birth to their only child, Akhilesh Yadav.
 Akhilesh was Chief Minister of Uttar Pradesh from 2012 to 2017.

 Mulayam had a relationship with Sadhana Gupta while still married to Malti Devi in the 1990s.
 Gupta was not well known until February 2007, when the relationship was admitted in India's Supreme Court.
-Sadhana Gupta had a son named Prateek Yadav (born 1988), from her first marriage to Chandra Prakash Gupta.
+Sadhana Gupta had a son named Prateek Yadav who died on 13 May 2026 due to lung disease.
 Sadhana Gupta died in July 2022 after a brief illness.